 The construction industry is facing a major issue right now, and it’s not rising material costs; it’s the future.
+Why aren’t there more young professionals in the construction industry?

 According to this McKinsey & Company report, over 40% of the US construction labor force is expected to retire by 2031.
 And unfortunately, there’s not a huge population of young people ready and willing to take their place.
 Less and less people are choosing careers in the trades, and yet the demand for new construction is increasing exponentially.